Zainab Oluwatobi dreamed of a fulfilling career, but like many young graduates in Africa, she struggled to find her footing.

-That all changed when she discovered the Women in Training Program (WIPT) in 2020, which gave her the chance to learn about renewable energy and gain the expertise required for success in this rapidly growing industry.
+That all changed when she discovered the Women in Power Training (WIPT) program in 2020, which gave her the chance to learn about renewable energy and gain the expertise required for success in this rapidly growing industry.
 Through the program, Zainab found her passion for designing solar systems and gained the confidence to pursue her dreams.

 Zainab’s success story is a testament to the power of job training and skills development for female engineering graduates.

 Yet, UNESCO reports that women's representation in science and engineering remains below 20%, and in Nigeria, it is even worse with less than 10% studying engineering at a four-year university.

 This shortage of women engineers in our university poses a great challenge to one of the pressing issues of our time—the energy transition.

 Dealing with legacy challenges